jennayuann/LendMIT/design/concepts/Comprehensive Design File.md

 Snapshot Link: [@response.27619791](../../context/design/concepts/Resource/prompts/implementation-prompt.md/steps/response.27619791.md)

 While testing concurrent updates in the `Resource` concept, I discovered a race condition in `updateResource`.
 Two updates running close together could overwrite each other or lead to inconsistent data.
 Debugging it reminded me of concurrency problems from 6.1020, which was really cool.
 I prompted the LLM to fix it, and it did it well.

+<br><br>

+# Backend Design Updates (Assignment 4b)
+Also copy and pasted at the end of the Comprehensive Design File -> [Comprehensive Design File](design/concepts/Comprehensive%20Design%20File.md)

+## 1. Removed Concept: `ResourceStatus`
+The `ResourceStatus` concept was **removed entirely**.

+### Rationale
+- The lifecycle state management previously handled by `ResourceStatus` (e.g., `available`, `requested`, `lent`, `returned`) was too rigid and duplicated information that could be inferred from related concepts (`ResourceIntent`, `TimeBoundedResource`).
+- Simplifying this logic allowed for cleaner queries, reduced coupling across collections, and made it easier for the frontend to maintain reactive state directly.

+### Impact
+- All backend logic previously referencing `ResourceStatus` was removed.
+- The system now relies on `TimeBoundedResource`'s start and end time of a resource and owners to delete posts to manage visibility of a resource on the MatchBoard.

+## 2. Added Query: `deleteTimeWindow` in `TimeBoundedResource`
+### Purpose
+Ensures synchronized deletion across related concepts when a post is deleted.

+### Behavior
+When a `TimeBoundedResource` entry is deleted, the backend automatically deletes all corresponding records in:
+- `Resource`
+- `ResourceIntent`
+- `TimeBoundedResource`

+### Rationale
+- `TimeBoundedResource` originally lacked a delete action.
+- Prevents orphaned records in MongoDB.
+- Keeps the data model consistent across all collections.

+## 3. Added Query — `getEmail` in `UserAuthentication`

+### **Purpose**
+Enables users to contact post owners directly from the interface.

+### **Description**
+This query retrieves a user’s registered email given their user ID.
+The frontend uses this email to open a prefilled Outlook draft with the post owner’s email address auto-populated in the **“To”** field.

+### **Example Flow**
+1. A user clicks **“Contact Owner”** on a listing.
+2. The frontend calls `UserAuthentication.getEmail(ownerId)`.
+3. The browser opens Outlook with the owner’s email prefilled.

+### **Benefits**
+- Streamlines communication between borrowers and lenders.
+- Improves overall user experience with one-click contact initiation.

+## 4. API Specification Updates

+### **Description**
+The API specification was regenerated to reflect the two new queries and the removal of `ResourceStatus`.

+### **Deprecated Endpoints**
+- All `/ResourceStatus/...` endpoints have been removed.